Urufusan/wrsr-mt/README.md

        7. Prints out all found issues.

  - applying geometry transformations to whole mod buildings (\*.nmf and \*.ini files together).
 This batch transformation requires all needed files to be in the building directory - otherwise you can use the individual file manipulation operations.
    - scaling the building by a given factor
    - (WIP) mirroring the building

  - manipulating individual mod files

    - building.ini and renderconfig.ini
      - Scaling coordinates by a given factor
      - (WIP) mirroring coordinates

    - \*.nmf files
      - displaying model structure (submaterials, objects, geometry)
      - geometry scaling (by a given factor)
      - geometry mirroring (along X-axis)
      - exporting into Wavefront's \*.obj format ([example](https://www.youtube.com/watch?v=vJ6aN4iXCas))

- - modpacks (generating customized mods in *workshop_wip* directory, using assets from workshop mods and stock buildings)
+ - (WIP) modpacks (generating customized mods in *workshop_wip* directory, using assets from workshop mods and stock buildings)

 Most subcommands support --help parameter: